ga-dc/installfest/installfest.md

 ## "Atom" Text Editor

 1. Download atom [from their website](https://atom.io) and install.
+2. Run "atom" and select "Atom | Install Shell Commands".
-2. Then configure your terminal to use 'atom'.
+3. Then configure your terminal to use 'atom'.

     $ echo "EDITOR=atom" >> ~/.bash_profile

 ## XCode CLI tools

+1. Install the SCode CLI tools

     $ xcode-select --install
-## Homebrew (OSX's Package Manager)
-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-    $ brew update && brew upgrade
-    $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

-### You know it worked if...

-- The output of `$ which brew` is `/usr/local/bin/brew`.
-- The output of `$ brew doctor` is `ready to brew`

 ## PostgreSQL (A Database)

-- Go to www.postgresapp.com
-- Click 'Download'
-- "Unzip" the file that downloads.
-(Double-click on it.)
+1. Download Postgres.app from www.postgresapp.com
-- Move the Postgres.app to your 'Applications' folder.
+2. Move the Postgres.app to your 'Applications' folder.
-- Double-click on Postgres.app
+3. Open the Postgres.app
+  3a.
+Look for the elephant in the the menu bar.
-- Be able to open Postgres from the command line:
+4. Configure bash to enable opening Postgres from the command line (via psql):

-  - `$ echo "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin" >> ~/.bash_profile`
+    $ echo 'export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin' >> ~/.bash_profile

 ## RVM (Ruby Version Manager)

-First, check to see if you have `rbenv` installed already, since this conflicts with `rvm`:
+1. First, check to see if you have `rbenv` installed already, since this conflicts with `rvm`:

     $ which rbenv

+  1a.
 If the output is anything other than blank, get an instructor to help you uninstall.

-Otherwise, go ahead and install RVM:
+2. Otherwise, go ahead and install RVM:

     $ \curl -sSL https://get.rvm.io | bash -s stable --auto-dotfiles

-Then **CLOSE and REOPEN** the Terminal.
+3. Reload this shell, to initialize rvm.
+    $ exec bash -l

 ### You know it worked if...
 The output of `$ type rvm | head -n 1` is `rvm is a function`.  # as recommended in https://rvm.io/rvm/install
 ## ruby

+1. Update rvm
     $ rvm get stable

+2. Install ruby
     $ rvm install 2.2.1

+3. Configure your default version of ruby
     $ rvm use 2.2.1 --default

-Then, **CLOSE and REOPEN the terminal** to ensure the terminal is using these changes.

 ### You know it worked if...

 * The output of `$ ruby --version` **starts** with `ruby 2.2.1p85`.

+## slack

+1. Install the free "Slack" app from the App Store

 ## git
     $ brew install git